How the Council worksThe Town Council has 13 Town Councillors elected for a term of four years

 Full Council – The Town Council meets approximately 11 times a year and has three main committees and ad hoc sub committees that meet as required (e.g Elm Park Working Group).
 These committees make decisions under their remitted powers or make recommendations for ratification by full Council.
 Subject matters are brought before Council by means of the Agenda, which is issued a minimum of three clear days before a meeting and is posted on this website.

-Finance & general assembly Committee (inc. planning) – The Finance & General Assembly Committee meets approx. 11 times a year and makes decisions and recommendations to Council on all financial and policy matters under the discretion of the Town Council.
+Full Council (Finance & general purposes) (inc. planning) – The Full Council (Finance & General Purpose) meetings meet approx. 11 times a year and makes decisions and recommendations to Full Council on all financial and policy matters under the discretion of the Town Council.
 This committee also is responsible for Personnel matters and will be responsible for Best Value.
-The Planning Committee meets once a month and makes recommendations on all planning applications within Filton to the Planning Authority (South Gloucestershire Council) and considers all associated planning, footpath and licensing issues.
+Planning Applications come to this meeting at the request of a resident of Councillor, recommendations from these meetings on Filton planning applications are sent to the Planning Authority (South Gloucestershire Council) who considers all associated planning, footpath and licensing issues.